mchehab/zbar/iphone/doc/optimizing.rst

 For some devices, the "torch" can be enabled to provide additional illumination for the camera in low-light conditions.
-The reader sets the torch to automatic by default, so it should turn on only when needeed...
+The reader sets the torch to automatic by default, so it should turn on only when needed...
 There have been some reports that the torch turns on inappropriately, washing out the image.
 If you find that this occurs, you should instead set the :member:`~ZBarReaderView::torchMode` property of the :class:`ZBarReaderView`